Gubbsy/Portfolio/index.markdown

 # Software Engineers & Full Stack Developer

-Graduating University in July 2020 as a student of Computing and Games Development at the University of Plymouth.
+Graduating University in July 2020 as a student of Computing and Games Development at The University of Plymouth.

 I first delved into the world of software development and programming at the age of 16 through a DOS terminal emulator, playing around with sorting algorithms and text-based RPGs in BASIC.
 After this, I quickly moved on to VB and created my first game - an 8-bit Snake clone. 🐍

-In more recent years my course has allowed me to steer away from video games and after a year's industrial placement with HM Land Registry, I discovered a new interest in emerging web technologies.
+In more recent times my course has allowed me to steer away from video games, and after a year's industrial placement with HM Land Registry, I discovered a new interest in emerging web technologies.
 I began working on end-to-end, full-stack, software solutions that encompassed the automation of grand corporate tasks such as The Digitalisation of Mortgage Applications.
 Overall, this experience was invaluable and exposed me to the real-world possibilities and approaches applied within Software Development.

-## Fluent Languages
+## Experienced Languages
 ---
 <br>